flutter/website/src/jobs/eng_mgr.md

 ### Preferred qualifications

-*   Enjoys working in a team environment and building relationships with people
-*   Passionate about building inclusive teams that allow every team member to bring their whole identity to work
 *   Experience building developer-facing products or frameworks
 *   Experience working with multiple partners or stakeholders
 *   Experience identifying opportunities for joint impact between teams